SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Thank you.

 Thank you.
-Thank you.
-Next question comes from the line of Kunal Tamesha with Macquarie.
+Next question comes from the line of Kunal Dhamesha with Macquarie.
 Please go ahead.

 Kunal Dhamesha

-I thank you for the follow up.
-Just one question on the 275cro exceptional item this quarter.
-Ashish, do we see any prospective impact which could happen in the future quarter as well that you know of this 275some amount continues to remain.
+Hi, thank you for the follow up.
+Just one question, on the INR275 crore exceptional item this quarter.
+Ashish, do we see any prospective impact, which could happen in the future quarter as well that of this INR275 crores, some amount continues to remain?

-So in our assessment.
-We have the data with us.
-We’ve based on the new code as per guidance and FAQ given till now, we’ve taken the impact.
-So we don’t anticipate any material adjustment to this amount.
-Except of course your approvals now because of the new code will start to be.
-It will be higher than the approvals every year that you are making.
-But for the past, whatever the accruals has to be made is all sitting there in the 275.
+No. So in our assessment, we have the data with us.
+Based on the new code as per guidance and FAQ given until now, we’ve taken the impact.
+So we don’t anticipate any material adjustment to this amount except, of course, your accruals now because of the new code will start to be.
+It will be higher than the accruals every year that you were making.
+But for the past, whatever the accruals has to be made is all sitting there in this INR275 crores.
 No material adjustments we see after this.
-But there could be some lingering or residual or the structural increase in employee cost because of this.
-Right.
-Because we now have to provide for graduation.
-Yeah.
-So your accrual every year now will be, will need to be slightly higher unless you change the structure of salary.

 Kunal Dhamesha

-Sure.
-Yeah.
 Okay.
 Okay.
-And you know, on R and D side this year has been higher, but given we would have, you know, timelines about the projects that we are currently doing.
-So do we expect that R and D can cool off let’s say in FY27?
+And on R&D side, this year has been higher, but given we would have timelines about the projects that we are currently doing.
+So do we expect that R&D can cool off, let’s say, in FY ’27?

-I think the normal range which we have been operating in is around 5 to 6% of RT spend gets lumpy at times depending on certain programs where the RLD and EPI costs might get lumpy.
+I think the normal range, which we have been operating in is around 5% to 6% of R&D spend.
+It gets lumpy at times, depending on certain programs where the RLD and API costs might get lumpy.
 But I think we’ll try and keep it more around that 6%.
-But quarter on quarter depending on the timing of project.
-You know, some of it goes up and down during the year.
+But quarter-on-quarter, depending on the timing of projects, some of it goes up and down during the year.

 Kunal Dhamesha